deejaygraham/sketchnoting-for-developers/draft.md

 good, long form notes and definitely use them, they will be useful.
 But there they sit, still in a drawer, curling at the edges, yellowing slightly, unused and unloved.

-#What?
+# 2 - What?

-Someone who was equally frustrated with long form, hand written or typed notes was Mike Rohde, a UX and design specialist in the US.
+Someone who was equally frustrated with long form, hand-written or typed notes was Mike Rohde, a UX and design specialist in the US.
 Among Mike's credits are illustrations for books by 37 signals (picture).
 He started identifying alternative note-taking strategies in around 2006 and went on to